-on this site to see the few hundred pilots he's posted, apart from his own father's page
+on this site to see the couple of hundred pilots he's posted, along with his own father's page

-complete with gripping rescue.
-Kevin has posted a considerable amount of material on the Desert Airforce, and, he attributes that in part to long cricket matches on TV allowing him to read through the ORBs and post here.
+.
+Kevin has posted a considerable amount of material on the Desert Airforce, and, he attributes that in part to long cricket matches on TV allowing him to read through the ORBs.
 In corresponding with Kevin, I requested a short article summing up his research interest and activity which you can read below.
 Plus he just located his father's log book, so stay tuned for more.